Weekly Operational Meetings

 When to have this meeting?

-This can be a nice way to start the week on Monday or the last thing you do on Friday.
+This can be an excellent way to start the week on Monday or the last thing you do on Friday.
 Just have a short 15-30 minute meeting where you look at the Experience Data, Mentions of Team members, and some of the Negative Feedback as well.

 Agenda example for the weekly meeting